-Spray a shallow roasting pan with cooking spray and place the turkey on a wire rack inside the pan.
+Spray a shallow roasting pan with cooking spray.
+Add the chicken broth to the bottom of the pan then place the turkey on a wire rack inside the pan.
 Thick celery stocks and thick onion slices can be used instead of a wire rack (see next instruction step).

 If using an aluminum roasting pan, do not place the turkey directly on the aluminum.
 Place some thick celery stocks and thick onion slices in the bottom of the pan, and place the turkey on top of them.
 If the turkey is placed directly on the pan, the skin will stick to the bottom of the pan as the turkey cooks and the turkey will be difficult to remove from the pan.